 Be sure to also check out our guide on DIY Dry Shampoo: Homemade Shampoo for Blond, Brunette and Black Hair.

-In contrast to the two previous homemade soap recipes which used bar soap as a base, this DIY soap recipe let you create your own soap completely from scratch.
-However, the following DIY guide on how to make your own soap from scratch is somewhat harder and more time consuming than the previous.
+In contrast to the two previous soap recipes which used bar soap as a base, this DIY soap recipe let you create your own soap completely from scratch.
+However, this is somewhat harder and more time consuming than the previous guides.
 It’s also not entirely without risks.
 But your time and effort are worth it.

 Please take the following precautionary measures when making your own soap from scratch: